 Brief: This quick tip shows you how to unzip a file in Ubuntu and other Linux distributions.
 Both terminal and GUI methods have been discussed.

-Zip is one of the most common and most popular way to create compressed archive files.
-It is also one of the older archive file format that was created in 1989.
+Zip is one of the most common and most popular ways to create compressed archive files.
+It is also one of the older archive file formats that were created in 1989.
 Since it is widely used, you’ll regularly come across a zip file.

 Prerequisite: Verify if you have unzip installed

 In order to unzip a zip archive file, you must have the unzip package installed in your system.
 Most modern Linux distributions come with unzip support but there is no harm in verifying it to avoid bad surprises later.

 In a terminal, use the following command: